The Senior Vice-President Finance & Chief Financial O of Agnico Eagle (AEM) is Selling Shares

-Following David Smith’s last AEM Sell transaction on May 07, 2020, the stock climbed by 16.2%.
-In addition to David Smith, one other AEM executive reported Sell trades in the last month.
+In addition to David Smith, 2 other AEM executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>